 I’d put in lyrics—and I care about that in a theoretical way—but there’s little practical value in doing so.

 That’s where I’m at these days.
 I don’t see this methodology changing much given that I’m using a stable lossless codec.

 I didn’t procure many albums this year, given my un(der)employment.
-Most of what I got was purchased when I was working a little or far more often when people bought stuff for me and/or gave me Amazon gift certificates.1 Still, I don’t have a ton of new music this year.
+Most of what I got was purchased when I was working a little or far more often when people bought stuff for me and/or gave me Amazon gift certificates. ((You know who you are.
+Thank you.))
+Still, I don’t have a ton of new music this year.
 I only have two albums that I dearly love: Adele’s 21 and Josh Garrels’s Love & War & the Sea in Between, which I wrote about back in July.
 There’s not much for me to say about 21 that hasn’t been said better by others.
 I will say that “Someone Like You” makes me sad because of how co-dependent it is.
 “One and Only” is a killer torch song and is the best track for my money.

 Given that you can still get L&W&tSiB for free, go spend $10 and get two great albums.
 Go on.